Lsyncd Alternative for Real-Time Sync

 Bidirectional or Multidirectional Sync on Linux

-Resilio Connect provides reliable two-way (bidirectional) real-time sync for Linux (or another OS) that works across as many servers and locations as needed.
+Resilio Platform provides reliable two-way (bidirectional) real-time sync for Linux (or another OS) that works across as many servers and locations as needed.
 Connect supports real-time one- or two-way sync as well as one-to-many, many-to-one, or many-to-many (what we call N-way sync).

 • Efficiency: Sync many files of any size and type in real-time in any direction: one- or two-way to one-to-many, or many-to-one, or many-to-many.
 Resilio automatically syncs files in parallel across as many servers or endpoints as you can throw at it.
 Some customers synchronize millions of files across hundreds of servers at once.